oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/create-a-document-management-application/create-a-document-management-application.md

 ## Introduction

-This lab puts theory into practice by having you create a very basic *Oracle Application Express* (APEX) application for managing documents and their metadata in a database.
+This lab puts theory into practice by having you create a very basic Oracle APEX application for managing documents and their metadata in a database.

 Estimated Time: 60 minutes